Teatro Sierra Maestra

 Designed by architects Evelio Govantes and Felix Cabarrocas, it has sparse Art Deco elements on its facade and its Atmospheric style interior is inspired by Mayan motifs.
 Notable features include the Mayan figures on the columns of the proscenium arch and the pair of ‘snake columns framing a doorway to its left.
 Some of its features have been copied from authentic Mayan sites such as Tikal, Chichen Itza etc. Above the ramparts of the trompe l'oeil stone walls are rural scenes below a darkened sky.
 The overall effect could be described as a 'Pueblo Deco’ style.
 The scenery designer Fernando Tarazona collaborated on the interior design.
 The balustrade along the balcony front, with its turned wooden posts evokes the traditional wooden ‘rejas’(window security grilles).

 After closing as a cinema, it lay unused for many years.
-Recently in early 2007 work has begun on a renovation/restoration project.
-This is being funded by Ranch Boyeros ‘twin town’ in Spain; Torrejon de Ardoz, and a local Cuba solidarity organisation.
+In early-2007 work began on a renovation/restoration project.
+This was funded by Ranch Boyeros ‘twin town’ in Spain; Torrejon de Ardoz, and a local Cuba solidarity organisation.
 New seats have been installed which came from a theatre in the Spanish town.
-The re-furbished building will also house two art/sculpture galleries and a multi-purpose hall for various community events.
+The re-furbished building houses two art/sculpture galleries and a multi-purpose hall for various community events.
+It re-opened around 2011.

 The former Paramount movie palace is located in the rural town of Boyeros and is apparently art deco/mayan temple and has been closed for some years.